- •

-Ferries from Athens (All Ports) to Antikythera run year-round from Piraeus ports, 1 days a week.
-The first ferry from the Piraeus port departs at 13:15, and the last at 13:15 from Piraeus.
-From June to September, there are approximately 1 crossings per week.
-In quieter periods, the route is served by around 1 crossings per week.
-The fastest ferry departing from Piraeus, takes 8h 25min, while on average the ferry trip lasts about 8h 34min.
+Ferries from Athens (All Ports) to Antikythera do 0 crossings per week from June to September, departures take place at the Piraeus ports.
+The earliest ferry leaves from Piraeus at 09:00, and the latest at 09:00 from Piraeus.
+The fastest ferry, departing from Piraeus, takes 8h 40min, while the average journey duration is 8h 38min.
 Ticket prices range from €23.50 to €23.50.
 Book your tickets online to Antikythera with Ferryscanner for an easy booking experience and the best price guarantee.

 Ferries traveling from Athens (All Ports) to Antikythera may stop at other destinations along the way, for example: Piraeus - Dikili - Antikythera.